 When did our city start subsidizing our elected officials to further their higher education?
 If Mayor Dressler wants his certificate from Harvard, then he should foot the bill himself, not from the taxpayers that voted for him.

 Other commission members are attending meetings all over the country.
-Eleven trips for newly elected Commissioner Marlon Bolton, a pastor, in a nine-month span budgeted costing more than $19,000.
+Eleven trips for newly elected Commissioner Marlon Bolton, a pastor, in nine months budgeted costing more than $19,000.
 Who needs to travel that much to represent eastern Tamarac?
-Do these commissioners now think their Fortune 500 executives now?
+Do these commissioners now think they’re Fortune 500 executives?

 Placko has traveled to Pittsburgh and Washington, D.C., and later this year will head to Charlotte, N.C., for a National League of Cities event.
 Why does she need to go to all of these places?
 Michelle Gomez, an attorney, reportedly planned on spending $11,000 in travel in Florida and out of state, including for meetings on behalf of the Florida League of Cities.
 How many people do we need traveling around for Tamarac on behalf of Florida League of Cities?